TestAnything/testanything.github.io/producers.md

 **[tap4j](http://www.tap4j.org/)** is a full featured TAP library which is integrated at the core of other Java projects like the [Jenkins TAP Plugin](https://wiki.jenkins-ci.org/display/JENKINS/TAP+Plugin).

-<a id="csharp"></a>
-## C&#35;

-### Taps
-Taps is a test tool for the .NET framework.
-Taps compiles C# test scripts on the fly and runs them.
-The output of the scripts conforms to the TAP protocol.
-The set of test functions available to the test scripts is inspired on the test::More module.
-Some features of Taps:

--    Allows a test script to run tests in multiple threads
--    Does deep comparison of complex data structures and if they are not equal outputs them annotated with a clear path to the differing item
--    Has multiple output modes: YAML, msbuild-friendly, terse
--    Supports testing of "internal" classes and methods

-The project home is hosted at [Google Code](http://code.google.com/p/taps-testing).

 <a id="javascript"></a>
 ## Javascript